influxdata/docs-v2/content/telegraf/v1.23/configuration.md

 * **name_suffix**: Specifies a suffix to attach to the measurement name.
 * **tags**: A map of tags to apply to a specific input's measurements.

+For a demonstration of how to configure SNMP, MQTT, and PostGRE SQL plugins to get data into Telegraf, see the following video:

+{{< youtube 6XJdZ_kdx14 >}}

 ## Processor configuration

 The following config parameters are available for all processors: